Elizabeth Fortin

 Senior Associate

-Elizabeth is an Senior Associate in the firm’s Education Team and the Information Law Team.
-With over 25 years’ experience in a range of professional roles, she is recognised as a “Key Lawyer” in Education by the Legal 500.
+Elizabeth is a Senior Associate in the firm’s Education Team.
+With over 25 years’ experience in a range of professional roles, she has been recognised as a “Key Lawyer” in Education by the Legal 500.

 Elizabeth specialises in advising mainstream and special schools and academies (SATs and MATs) in operational matters concerning their pupils.
 She advises on all aspects of education law, including admissions, exclusions, safeguarding, data protection and parental complaints.

-She is passionate about supporting schools and academies with matters relating to:
+She is passionate in particular about supporting schools and academies with matters relating to:

-Elizabeth frequently advises clients on hearings in the First Tier Tribunal (Special Educational Needs and Disability) and in responding (at the pre-action stage) to judicial review claims, with clients being successful in a significant majority of cases.
+Elizabeth has supported schools with pursuing legal challenges against Local Authorities in relation to SEN funding and support.
+She frequently advises clients on disability discrimination claims in the First Tier Tribunal and in responding to judicial review claims, with clients being successful in a significant majority of cases.

 Elizabeth advises on a range of operational issues for schools, including: